 Choosing colours can be hard, scary and not everyone has a good sense for it.
 Read up on colour theory to learn more.
 You can start by choosing an accent colour.
 You can find tools that generate complete colour schemes (perhaps based on that accent colour).
 Sometimes I play it safe and get my inspiration from the open source colour scheme Open Color.

-Keep in mind that having too many different colours can make a web page childish or annoying.
+Keep in mind that having too many different colours can make a web page childish or even annoying.
 You can work with one accent colour and with different shades of that colour.

 Some people have some type of colour blindness.
 That means that they can not differentiate between certain colour combinations.
 Even people who can see perfectly can have trouble reading things with a certain colour combination.
 You can use this contrast ratio tool to check whether the colours you use have a sufficiently high contrast ratio.